Antioch Brackish Water Desal Project

 The City of Antioch’s current water supply system serves over 112,000 people within a 28.8 square-mile service area.
-The main sources of water for the City include water pumped from the San Joaquin River under the City’s senior (pre-1914) water right, and purchases from the Contra Costa Water District.
+The main sources of water for the City include water pumped from the San Joaquin River under the City’s senior (pre-1914) water right, and purchases from the Contra Costa Water District (CCWD).
+The quantity and quality of the water at the City’s San Joaquin River intake is impacted largely by factors outside of the City’s control (e.g. other delta projects, climate change, sea level rise, and state water project operations).
 The amount used from each source depends on the time of year and the type of year (dry or wet).
-The City uses river water as much as possible because it is less expensive than water purchased from CCWD.
-However, over the years the salinity of river water has increased steadily and forced the City to purchase more water from CCWD.
-The graph (below) shows the water supply trend.
+The City uses river water as much as possible, because it is less expensive than water purchased from CCWD.
+However, over the years as the salinity of the river water has increased steadily, the City has been forced to purchase more water from CCWD as shown on the graph below.

 The main Project objectives include:

 - Improve water supply reliability and water quality for customers.

 - Develop a reliable, drought-resistant water supply to reduce the City’s dependency on purchased water supplies by preserving the value and maximizing the use of the City’s pre-1914 water rights.

 - Minimize project capital costs and reduce construction impacts by maximizing the use of existing infrastructure.